ScriptRaccoon/portfolio-website/src/data/posts/tailwind-disadvantages.md

 which (by design) can be found everywhere in your codebase.
 Even pasting the whole class name string will not always help you out, since there can be many search results, or in fact, no results when the classes were applied conditionally or were authored with a CSS-in-JS solution.
 Therefore, inspection gets much harder.

 Tailwind also prevents you to change the styling of all elements of a given type in your developer tools, which can be helpful to tweak the design during development.
 Instead, you can always adjust only one element.

+When you want to add a Tailwind class in the developer tools, there is a good chance that it is not yet contained in the build (Tailwind strips away all unused classes, which is good) and hence does not apply.
+You can use [DevTools for Tailwind](https://devtoolsfortailwind.com/) to fix this issue.
+Once again, Tailwind introduces maintainability issues that need to be fixed by yourself; in this case, also by spending money.

 ## There is no way back